 Work in promoting the French language in Malta is mainly driven by the Malta-Mediterranean Alliance Française branch which has 800 students.
 There are no State or private schools in Malta offering teaching in French or that offer a French curriculum.

 Academic cooperation is somewhat limited.
 The University of Malta is partnered with University of Nancy II but there is little student mobility.
 There is strong competition with Italian and English.

-In the field of science, the most significant and promising initiative is the setting up of a regional office of the French National Centre for Scientific Research (CNRS) at the University of Malta and the creation of the MISTRALS research programme in 2011.
-This is in line with our goal of building a Euro-Mediterranean research space.
+More is done from a scientific perspective, with the most important initiative being the launch of a regional office of the French National Centre for Scientific Research at the University of Valletta and the implementation of the “Mistrals” research programme in 2011.
+This reflects our wish to construct a Euro-Mediterranean research area.

 - Alliance Française: http://www.alliancefr.org.mt/